Imperial Japanese Armed Forces

-The Imperial Japanese Armed Forces (IJAF) were the combined military forces of the Japanese Empire.
-Formed during the Meiji Restoration in 1868, they were disbanded in 1947, shortly after Japan's defeat to the Allies of World War II; the renewed Constitution of Japan, drafted during the Allied occupation of Japan, replaced the IJAF with the present-day Japan Self-Defense Forces.
+The Imperial Japanese Armed Forces (IJAF, full 帝国陸海軍 or Nippon-gun (日本軍) for short, meaning "Japanese Forces") were the unified forces of the Empire of Japan.
+Formed during the Meiji Restoration in 1868, they were disbanded in 1945, shortly after Japan's defeat to the Allies of World War II; the revised Constitution of Japan, drafted during the Allied occupation of Japan, replaced the IJAF with the present-day Japan Self-Defense Forces.

 The Imperial Japanese Army and the Imperial Japanese Navy functioned as the IJAF's primary service branches, with the country's aerial power being split between the Army Air Service under the former and the Navy Air Service under the latter.

 History

 The IJAF was founded with an edict emanated on 3 January 1868, as part of the Japanese reorganization of the army and the application of innovations during the Meiji Restoration.
-The reorganization of the army and the navy during the Meiji period boosted Japanese military strength, allowing the Imperial Japanese Army and the Imperial Japanese Navy to achieve major victories, such as during the First Sino-Japanese war and the Russo-Japanese War.
+The reorganization of the army and the navy during the Meiji period boosted Japanese military strength, allowing the Imperial Japanese Army and the Imperial Japanese Navy to achieve major victories, such as during the First Sino-Japanese War and the Russo-Japanese War.

 The IJAF also served in WW1 and WW2.
-It was operational until the Surrender of Japan after World War II in 1947.
+It was operational until the Surrender of Japan after World War II in 1945.

 Organization

 During the pre-war era the army and navy had separate school branches.
 Since the Meiji era, the Choshu Domain from Yamaguchi Prefecture dominated the IJA.
 The IJN was dominated by the Satsuma Domain from Kagoshima Prefecture.
 This resulted in that they operated separately rather than a single umbrella strategy.

 During the Showa period, the IJA and IJN had different outlooks on allies and enemies.
 The IJA considered Nazi Germany as a natural partner and the Soviet Union as a threat, while the IJN stressed that collaboration with Nazi Germany would hurt relations with the United Kingdom and the United States.

 Some equipment was also procured separately.
-For example the IJA secured its own ships and self-designed submarines in World War 2.
+For example, the IJA secured its own ships and self-designed submarines in World War 2.
 Former Prime Minister Shigeru Yoshida criticized the sectionalism of the IJAF.